Duttonlouis/IHCoding-test/README.md

+# Problem 2)

-2) Given a string, find the last unique (non-repeating) character in it and return it's index.
+Given a string, find the last unique (non-repeating) character in it and return it's index.
 If it doesn't exist, return -1.

 Example:
 lastUnique(“timedtestsarestressful”) => 21